Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Proof Overview and Technical Challenges

 To overcome this difficulty, we must add to $\tilde G_H$ some vertices of $V_L$---those lying on the shortest paths between the updated vertices and the vertices of $\tilde G_H$ that we wish to apply the static MIS algorithm on.
 We then face another challenge: the resulting graph, denoted by $G'_H$, contains vertices of $V_L$ on the one hand, but on the other hand the static MIS algorithm that we apply on $G'_H$ must not affect the MIS $M_L$ for $V_L$, as that would blow up both the round and message complexities.
 To this end, we need to apply an input-respecting MIS algorithm on top of $G'_H$, where the input independent set should contain all vertices of $V_L$ in $G'_H$ that belong to $M_L$.
-This, in turn, requires us to adapt the algorithm of \cite{CPS20} to return as output an input-respecting MIS, to obtain the required result.
+This, in turn, requires us to adapt the algorithm of \cite{CPS20} to be input-respecting.

 \begin{challenge} Vertices (processors) do not know the number of edges in the graph, which dynamically changes. \end{challenge} The update times of various (centralized) dynamic graph algorithms depend polynomially on the dynamic number of edges $m$.
-For example, in the context of symmetry breaking problems, for MIS there is an $O(m^{3/4})$ update time algorithm \cite{AOSS18} and $\tO(m^{2/3})$ update time algorithms \cite{GuptaK18,DZ18}; for maximal and approximate maximum matching there are $O(\sqrt{m})$ and $O(m^{1/4})$ update time algorithms \cite{NS13,GP13,BS16}; and for $(\Delta+1)$-coloring there is an $O(\sqrt{m})$ update time algorithm \cite{DBLP:journals/corr/abs-1909-07854}.
+For example, in the context of symmetry breaking problems, for MIS there is an $O(m^{3/4})$ update time algorithm \cite{AOSS18} and $\tO(m^{2/3})$ update time algorithms \cite{DZ18,GuptaK18}; for maximal and $(3/2 + \eps)$-approximate maximum matching there are $O(\sqrt{m})$ and $O(m^{1/4})$ update time algorithms \cite{GP13,BS16,NS13}; and for $(\Delta+1)$-coloring there is an $O(\sqrt{m})$ update time algorithm \cite{DBLP:journals/corr/abs-1909-07854}.
 In these algorithms and others, achieving an update time polynomial in $m$ usually requires knowledge of $m$ or some approximation of it, where this knowledge is directly translated into the dynamic maintenance of data structures and invariants with respect to $m$.
 In particular, the standard way to cope with a dynamic number of edges $m$ in a centralized setting is to apply a global ``restart'' procedure every time the number of edges grows or shrinks by a factor of 2, where the role of a restart is not merely to compute the new number of edges, but also to rebuild the data structures with respect to the new value of $m$, thereby restoring the validity of the invariants.